 His clothes are a mess, ripped flannel shirt hanging off his right arm, dirty blue jeans with what looks like blood spots on one leg, scuffed sneakers, untied and half falling off his feet.

 “Look Mac.
 We found you on the road passed out.
 Are you drunk?
 On drugs?
-You better start talkin’ or I’m gonna call the cops.”
+You better come clean or I’m gonna call the cops.”
 The brunette’s brown eyes are fiery bright.
-She brandishes a gun in his face.
+She brandishes a gun in Mac’s face.
 “This ain’t no joke.
 Look at yourself.
 You look like some kinda foreigner.
 What the fuck you doing out here?
 What’s going on?”

-“Not a thief,” says Mac, still dazed and disoriented.
+“Not a thief,” says Mac still dazed and disoriented.
 “Just passing through.
 Don’t want no trouble.
-I’ll leave soon as I can.”
+Leave soon as I can.”